ericmzheng/sdgen/README.md

 - **Serialization/Deserialization**: Generated code includes methods for round-trip serialization to/from JSON, YAML, and XML, using best-in-class libraries (nlohmann/json, yaml-cpp, rapidxml for C++; serde, serde_json, serde_yaml, serde-xml-rs for Rust).
 - **CI-ready**: Includes pytest-based and CircleCI-compatible test infrastructure for validating codegen and serialization in both C++ and Rust.
 - **Extensible**: Add new language adapters by subclassing `LanguageAdapter`.
+- **XSD schema generation**: Generate XML Schema Definitions (XSD) for your Pydantic models, including nested models and lists, for XML interoperability and schema validation.

 ## Prerequisites